thirraz/the-wild-oasis/application-plannning/app-features-and-requirements.md

 ## Settings

--  Users should be able to define a few application-wide settings: breakfast price, min and max nights/booking, max guests/booking
+-  (DONE) Users should be able to define a few application-wide settings: breakfast price, min and max nights/booking, max guests/booking

 # UI (User Interface)